ravi-chepuri/ravi-chepuri.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
+I am Ravi, a first-year Ph.D. student in the Department of Physics at the University of Maryland, College Park.
+My research interests are in complex systems — I seek to understand and model phenomena that arise from the interactions of many component parts.
+I am advised by [Professor Michelle Girvan](https://sites.google.com/umd.edu/networks/home).

+Originally from Minneapolis, Minnesota, I received my bachelor's degree from Northwestern University in Physics, Math, and Integrated Science, where my undergraduate honors thesis was advised by [Professor István Kovács](https://sites.northwestern.edu/kovacslab/).

+[Here is a link to my CV.](https://ravi-chepuri.github.io/cv/) Please contact me at rchepuri \[at\] umd \[dot\] edu.

-This is Ravi Chepuri's personal academic webpage.
-It is currently under construction, so information may not be up to date yet!
+This webpage is currently under construction, so some information may not be up to date yet!

-Insert description here

 [Guide for setting up website](https://academicpages.github.io)